mozilla/agithub/README.md

 # Use

 The most striking quality of AGitHub is how closely its syntax emulates HTTP.
-In fact, you might find it even more convenient that HTTP, and almost as general (as far as REST APIs go, anyway).
-The examples below tend to use the GitHub API as a refence point, but it is no less easy to use `agithub` with, say, the Facebook Graph.
+In fact, you might find it even more convenient than HTTP, and almost as general (as far as REST APIs go, anyway).
+The examples below tend to use the GitHub API as a reference point, but it is no less easy to use `agithub` with, say, the Facebook Graph.

 ## Get

-Here's how to do a `GET` request, with proprely-encoded url parameters:
+Here's how to do a `GET` request, with properly-encoded url parameters:

 ```python
 client.issues.get(filter='subscribed')